-"I will say this much, I say no man can do it again.
+I will say this much, I say no man can do it again.
 He may have the will but his body cannot stand it.
-I could tell a new man every time I seen him, for he would duck every time a shell came over."- Horace Pippin, HERB.Social History for Every Classroom.
+I could tell a new man every time I seen him, for he would duck every time a shell came over.

 Although the wound might have saved his life, he became disabled, which prevented him from finding any proper job on his return to West Chester, Pennsylvania.
 He barely made a living.

-Now married and doing some odd jobs for a few pennies, Horace found for himself a way to deal with the horrendous memories of the war and the frustrating present situation: he began to draw again.
+Now married and doing some odd jobs for a few pennies, Pippin found for himself a way to deal with the horrendous memories of the war and the frustrating present situation: he began to draw again.
 First on discarded cigar boxes or by burning images onto wood panels using a hot poker.
 Later, he turned to oil in 1928.
 Painting had become his mental and physical therapy.
 To paint, he held with his left arm the right wounded arm, which was clasping the brush.
 It took him three years to complete the first painting.
-Initially, he would produce maximum three or four paintings per year.
+Initially, he would produce a maximum of three or four paintings per year.

-Hence, nowadays we should step away from harmful categorizing and look with fresh eyes on such painters like Pippin.
+Hence, nowadays we should step away from harmful categorizing and look with fresh eyes at such painters like Pippin.
 His drive and passion for painting saved him from falling apart after the war and the lack of professional training was not even an issue for him.
 Because the need to express what came to his mind was stronger and this strength we should remember above all.

-"The pictures . . . come to me in my mind and if to me it is a worthwhile picture I paint it . . .
-I do over the picture several times in my mind and when I am ready to paint it I have all the details I need."- Horace Pippin, National Gallery of Art.
+The pictures… come to me in my mind and if to me it is a worthwhile picture I paint it… I do over the picture several times in my mind and when I am ready to paint it I have all the details I need.

 Just as Pippin was becoming famous (solo shows in Philadelphia, New York, San Francisco, and Chicago) and museums began buying his works, Pippin died in 1946.
-However, in the last year of his life he produced 75 paintings!
+However, in the last year of his life, he produced 75 paintings!
 What a leap from 3 to 75!
 Horace Pippin was indeed a man of great perseverance and patience which, in the end, bought him recognition and respect.